Crindigo/termcraft/doc/techtree.md

 - mechanics 1 (req: simple construction + carving)
   - first power production. hand crank generator, millstone, gears, axles. millstone can extract kaolinite from sand + clay. also chalk from calcite.
+  - sifter, can rarely get materials from sand and gravel. should allow multiple types of mesh with durability. plant fiber mesh to start with.
+  - sand: quartz shard, multiple seashell types.
+  - gravel: flawed gemstones. used in magic probably.

 - pottery (req: charcoal production)
-  - creation of charcoal kilns, unfired pots, fired pots (used for fluid collection), fired clay bricks (fireclay=clay + kaolinite). can make quicklime from chalk.
+  - creation of charcoal kilns, unfired pots, fired pots (used for fluid collection), fired clay bricks (fireclay=clay + kaolinite).

 - cooking ovens (req: charcoal production)
-  - creation of stone brick ovens, used for heated drying and cooking/baking of food
+  - creation of stone brick ovens, used for heated drying and cooking/baking of food.
+  - can make quicklime from chalk.

 - agriculture (req: pottery)
   - creation of farms, flint scythe for gathering basic seeds. farms can be watered via